bhargavvummadi/cs5293sp22-Redactor/README.md

 As explained above if my assumptions are wrong there might be the following bugs.

 1. Irregular data format in input files.
+2. I am redacting in a list sequence and passing it to other methods, it might causes other flags get un-redactble when their turn comes.
+3. Redacting the entire sentence when concept matches from start of sentence to new line character (end of line not upto full stop character(.)).
-2. Improper Address formats.
+4. Improper Address formats.
-3. Names might be not redacted because of spacy entities
+5. Names might be not redacted because of spacy entities
-4. Some test files might not contain address or genders or phone numbers or concept.
+6. Some test files might not contain address or genders or phone numbers or concept.
-5. Concept sometimes matching twice and incrementing the count.
+7. Concept sometimes matching twice and incrementing the count.

 One might can experience problems while running the project, If they haven't